musiquethedev/Pokemon_Project/README.md

 Github Repo for Pokemon Showdown: https://github.com/smogon/pokemon-showdown

 Outside help:
-* My father wrote the tcl script to convert the typescript file form pokemon showdown into json so that it could be easily imported into python
+* My father wrote the tcl script to convert the typescript file form pokemon showdown into json so that it could be easily imported into python.
-* ChatGPT for various odds and ends as well as general understanding
+* ChatGPT for various odds and ends as well as general understanding.
-* Readme template by Ken Jee in his github repo "Playing Numbers": https://github.com/PlayingNumbers/ds_salary_proj/blob/master/README.md
+* Readme template by Ken Jee in his github repo "Playing Numbers": https://github.com/PlayingNumbers/ds_salary_proj/blob/master/README.md.
 ## Web Scraping
 ```Scraping_and_Wrangling.ipynb```